jehling/atomic_media_scale/README.md

 # **Writing Mechanics**
 ## Internal Realism
 **1. Stable Logic Jumps**
+> But can they beat Goku?

-Narrative maintains suspension of disbelief by constructing logical precedents or reference points for future events.
+A narrative maintains suspension of disbelief by constructing logical precedents or reference points for future events.

 - Suppose three enemies exist such that their power scaling is A < B < C. If the protagonist cannot defeat A, they should not be capable of defeating B or C under normal circumstances.

-- Once the protagonist defeats A, they are then clear to power scale to fight B. They still cannot fight C.

-- Only after scaling to defeat B, thus defeating A by extension, will the protagonist be capable of fighting C.
+- If a mechanic performs X function, it should *always* perform X function.

+- If a mechanic evolves, the established world must offer a plausible explanation for what triggered said evolution.

 **2. Consistent Character Behavior**